-D82357-P74013 KE EP THIS PORTION I FOR YO UR RECORD THIS PROX XY CA RD IS VA LY WHEN SIGNED AND DATED.
-CH AND RETUR N THIS PC ORTION ONL OPTI NOSE, INC. Withhold To withhold authority to vote for any individual Tł th e Board of Directors recommends you vote FOR ALL of e following nominees: All All Except nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. - 1.
-Election of Directors, each to serve until the Company's 2025 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified.
-O O O I Nominees: 01) Sandra L. Helton 02) Wilhelmus Groenhuysen 03) Joseph C. Scodari Tł e Board of Directors recommends you vote FOR the foll owing proposal: For Against Abstain 2.
-To ratify the appointment of Ernst & Young LLP as December 31, 2022. the Co mpany's independ ent registered public accounting firm for the year of ending 🚺 D D N OTE: To transact any other business that is properly brought b efore th e Annual Meeting o r any adjournments or postponements thereof. ac pe ease sign exactly as your name(s) appear(s) hereon.
-When sig ministrator, or other fiduciary, please give full title as such.
-Joi rsonally.
+OPTINOSE, INC. The Board of Directors recommends you vote FOR ALL of For Withhold For All All All Except To withhold authority to vote for any individua nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below. the following nominees: 1.
+Election of Directors, each to serve until the Company's 2026 Annual Meeting of Stockholders or until such person's successor is duly elected and qualified.
+Nominees: 1) Eric Bednarski 2) R. John Fletcher 3) Catherine Owen The Board of Directors recommends you vote FOR the follow ing proposals: For Against Abstain To approve an amendment to our Fourth Amended and Restat stock from 200,000,000 to 350,000,000. d Certificate of Incorporatio n to increase the number of authorized shares of co mmon 3.
+To approve, on a non-binding, advisory basis, the compensation of our named executive offic ers as disclosed in the accompanying Proxy Stateme nt. 🗌 🗌 🗍 The Board of Directors recommends you vote "I YEAR" FOR the following proposal: I YEA AR 2 YEARS 3 YEARS Abstain To approve, on a non-binding advisory basis, the frequency of finamed executive officers. ture non-binding advisory vo tes to approve the compensation of our The Board of Directors recommends you vote FOR the follow The Board of Directors recommends you vote FOR the following proposal: For Against Abstain 5.
+To ratify the appointment of Ernst & Young LLP as our indepen dent registered public accour nting firm for the fiscal year ending December 31, 20 23.
+NOTE: To transact any other business that is properly brought before the Annual Meeting or any adjournments or postponements thereof.
+Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners should each sign personally.
 All holders must sign.
-If a corporation or partnership, partnership name by authorized officer. nt owne rs should each sign Sig gnature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date